Discover more from Down by the Sea

 Full sun by 10am.
 I’ve become obsessed with checking the forecast and comparing it with our weather station data.
 The day has started with a howling wind whipping round the house and rain driving into the window.
 I pull the duvet under my chin.
 It seems that southerly winds are the noisiest as they batter the front of the house.
 I feel snug, that feeling you have when its wet and wild and you’re tucked up inside a tent or caravan.
-Safe as the wind wraps itself around you.

 I’ve pretty much always been an early riser, fitful sleeper and not too keen to stay in bed longer than I should.
 What I realise now is that my body needs some extra time to heal itself so getting up at 7:30am feels like the day is already rushing forward full speed and I’ve missed so much.